Statistics in real-time quantitative PCR

 Operative Unit of Medical Statistics and Biometry, Istituto Nazionale per lo Studio e la Cura dei Tumori, Milan, Italy.

-Biostatistics and tumor marker studies in breast cancer: design, analysis and interpretation issues.
+Biostatistics and tumor marker studies in breast cancer: design, analysis and interpretation issues

 Biganzoli E, Boracchi P, Marubini E.